 Here are some ways to explore research in math as an undergrad.

 There are several opportunities to explore research in pure math as an undergraduate at FSU.
 One is to do an independent study with a faculty member.
 This is a private reading course in which you usually explore a specific topic in depth during a semester.
-Information about undergraduate research can be found through the office of undergraduate research.
+Information about undergraduate research can be found through the Center for Undergraduate Research and Academic Engagement.
 First and second year students can apply for the Undergraduate Research Opportunities Program (UROP), the deadline is usually in August before your second year.
 In your final year, you may be eligible to participate in the honors in the major program at FSU.
 This consists of 2-3 semesters of work culminating in an honors thesis project.

 You may also wish to consider taking graduate courses, or enrolling in the Combined Bachelor's/Master's Degree Program in Mathematics.